pynox/Alexsis/README.md

 ## Installation
 Currently the bot is meant to be run on Windows, but by replacing the paths, and getting a linux version of 7zip (or using tar) its possible to run it on Linux

+# WARNING
+The bot includes functionality to download real malware, which it will store on whatever computer/server you run the bot from.
+So be careful, and don't run the bot on your personal home computer, get a dedicated VPS.